How do personal loans work?

 What is the difference between variable and fixed rate loans?

-When you take out a variable rate loan the interest rate you are charged may change over the term of your loan.
+When you take out a variable rate loan, the interest rate you are charged may change over the term of your loan.
 A fixed rate loan will have an interest rate that doesn't change.

-Which is better – a fixed or variable rate?
+Which is better, a fixed or variable rate?

 How do I make my loan repayments on time?

 You will need to find out what date your loan repayments are due and work out a budget accordingly.
-You can usually make payments via BPAY, bank transfer or direct deposit depending on what your lender offers.
+You can usually make payments via BPAY, bank transfer or direct debit, depending on what your lender offers.

-I can't make my repayments this pay period – what can I do?
+I can't make my repayments this pay period.
+What can I do?